Estimated reading time: 8 minutes

-Malaysia is currently the world’s 11th most preferred study abroad destination.
-To find out if our exchange students feel the same way about studying in Malaysia, we decided to interview one of our students.
+Malaysia is currently the world’s 11th most popular study-abroad destination.
+To find out if our exchange students feel the same way about studying in Malaysia, we decided to interview one of them.
 Lasse studied at UPM Malaysia.
 Let’s find out what he thinks about studying in Malaysia!

 What’s your name and where do you come from?

 My name is Lasse Hurri and I come from Finland, Joensuu.

 I spend my exchange semester in Malaysia, Kuala Lumpur studying in UPM, University Putra Malaysia.

 Why did you choose to study in Asia, and your destination in particular?

 Asia has always fascinated me greatly and I wanted to go somewhere far away and warm.
 I guess I chose University Putra Malaysia because it was the only school through Asia Exchange that offered me courses from gaming and media industry.
 Malaysia also seemed a good choice for me since they speak English as their second language and after researching a while it seemed interesting country as well.